No Frills (grocery store): History

 In spite of the limited product selection and minimal customer service, the first No Frills store, which advertised "the lowest overall food prices in Toronto", was successful from the initial launch.
 Opening day drew more shoppers than the store could handle.

 While some first day customers complained about the added inconveniences, most said they didn't mind and were pleased with the money they saved.
 With the successful launch of the prototype store, Loblaw began converting a number of its older, more marginal outlets to the new discount format.
 Within a few months, the company had opened three No Frills stores in Toronto.

 During the 1980s, the chain expanded beyond the Greater Toronto Area.
 In 1988, there were 19 No Frills stores located in Ontario.
 A year earlier, Loblaw began converting the outlets from company owned stores to franchise operations.
 The number of stores more than doubled to 48 by 1994.
 By the late 1990s, that number had increased to 79 outlets.
-The new franchise operations typically displayed the name of the owner, such as "Joe's nofrills" or "Derek's nofrills".
+The new franchise operations typically displayed the name of the owner, such as “Danny’s nofrills” "Joe's nofrills" or "Derek's nofrills".
 While most No Frills stores were former Loblaws locations, the company had also acquired outlets.
 Three former Knob Hill Farms supermarkets in Toronto were converted to No Frills after the chain had closed all of its stores in 2001 due to increasing competition.
 In 2007, Loblaw began expanding No Frills beyond Ontario, first into Western Canada, and later into Atlantic Canada.